 Expiration of Federal Unemployment and Pandemic Benefits

-On September 5, 2021 several federal unemployment benefit programs will expire across the country, per federal law.
-The federal benefit programs that will expire are:
+As of September 5, 2021, several federal unemployment benefit programs have expired across the country, per federal law.
+The federal benefit programs that have expired include:

 - Pandemic Unemployment Assistance (PUA)

 - Extended Benefits (EB)

 Unemployment Insurance (UI) benefits will continue to be paid to eligible claimants.
 To be considered eligible for UI after September 5, 2021, a claimant must be unemployed AND be in the first 26 weeks (or 104 effective days) of benefits.
 Claimants can find their effective days remaining in their online Payment History.
 Because FPUC has expired, any weeks a claimant is eligible to receive UI benefits after September 5, 2021 will no longer include the additional $300 in FPUC.